CumulusNetworks/docs/content/cumulus-netq-restruct/Get-Started/_index.md

 toc: 1
 cascade:
     product: Cumulus NetQ
-    version: "3.1"
+    version: "3.2"
     imgData: cumulus-netq
     siteSlug: cumulus-netq
     draft: true
 ---

 This topic provides overviews of NetQ components, architecture, and the CLI and UI interfaces.
-These provide the basis for understanding and following the instructions contained in the other topics.
+These provide the basis for understanding and following the instructions contained in the rest of the user guide.